Skip to main content

 UK entry requirements

-2:2 (or above) UK Honours degree (or equivalent internationally recognised qualification) in Economics, Finance, Accounting and Finance, Mathematics, Engineering or Scientific subjects with some study of corporate finance, international finance and securities.
+2:2 (or above) UK Honours degree (or equivalent internationally recognised qualification) in Economics, Finance, Accounting and Finance, Mathematics, Engineering or Accountancy.

-Applicants with a 2:2 degree not in the specified subject area, but with a statistical background or relevant work experience will be considered on an individual basis.
+Applicants with a 2:2 degree not in the specified subject area, but with mathematics/statistical exposure or relevant work experience will be considered on an individual basis.

 EU and International entry requirements